naranjito72/naranjito72/README.md

 :world_map: I am from and located in Barcelona.

-:loudspeaker: I do speak Spanish and Catalan (not big deal around here), English, Italian and I'd survived in France.
-Next goal no doubt.
+:loudspeaker: I do speak Spanish and Catalan (not big deal around here), English, Italian and I'd survived in France three times without using English.

-:construction: I am currently working on and *"I solemnly swear that I am up to no good"*.
+:construction:  *"I solemnly swear that I am up to no good"* and I am currently working on:

   * **IT ACADEMY'S Front-End** [Team](https://github.com/it-academyproject/ITProject-ERP-Frontend)